Keeping a website current is an important factor to your clients as well as any search engine. People trust a website that has up-to-date information.

 Bounce rate is the percentage of visitors that visit a single page on your website and then leave without taking any other action.

 An action can be anything from clicking a link, to filling out a form, to making a purchase.
 Essentially, you want your reader to visit your site and then do something (anything!) before leaving.
 Ideally, you want your reader to engage with your services.

 Bounce rates can be difficult to improve, but it’s well worth the effort.
 Restructuring, redesigning, and changing your call-to-action wording can all improve your bounce rate.

 Research on a client’s competition is a vital part of a law firm marketing strategy.
 We research keywords, content, load speed, and content trends.
 Competitor analysis allows you to spot how other businesses are overtaking your position online, and it gives your firm a roadmap that can get you back to that top position.

 URL, Link and Page Names

-Naming internal and external links keywords is an important aspect of website ranking.
+Naming pages is also an important aspect of website ranking.
 For example, a website selling flashlights could name the page dedicated to flashlights page003.html, but it would be better to name the page worlds-brightest-flashlights.html.
-Naming backlinks is extremely important as well.
-The best example of this is “click here”.
-If you Google the word phrase “click here” the first page is Adobe Reader.
-See the proof by clicking this link.

 The content or text on your website is compared to the content on your competition’s site.
-More than just trying to beat the competition, we counsel our clients to make their site the best possible resource for their clients.
+However, our approach is more than just trying to beat the competition.
+We counsel our clients to make their site the best possible resource for their clients.
 Asking the actual users what they would like to find on your website will many times give you great ideas of what to and what not to include.